acoustic-content-samples/sample-wch-conversation-server/README.md

 - Node V8+
 - You need a valid Blue ID
 - You need an instance of the conversation service from Bluemix
-- You need a Watson Content Hub account
+- You need a Acoustic Content account
 ### Optional Requirements
 - You can add an instance of the tone analyzer service from Bluemix
 - You can add an instance of the Google Geolocation Service